 The Tunnel splits into two main passages.
 If the players have a specific goal to reach, they must pick one of the tunnels.
-There may not be any way of knowing which tunnel is the correct one unless someone has
+There may not be any way of knowing which

 Mountain

 A mountain is a steeply elevated landform that rises into a peak.
 Tall mountains often have different environmental conditions at their peak than they do at their base.
 For game purposes, it may be that there is something on the mountain the characters must get to, or a mountain range is in their path.
 Going around may be a distance of dozens if not hundreds of miles.